harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 Modern continuous integration systems execute pipelines inside ephemeral environments that are provisioned solely for pipeline execution and are not reused from prior pipeline runs.
 As builds often require downloading and installing many library and software dependencies, caching these dependencies for quick retrieval at runtime can save a significant amount of time.

 There are several ways to configure caching in Harness CI, such as Cache Intelligence, Save and Restore Cache steps, and mounting volumes.
-Mounting volumes or using Save and Restore Cache steps requires you to manage the cache.
+Save and Restore Cache steps and mounted volumes requires you to manage the cache.
 With Cache Intelligence, Harness automatically caches and restores common dependencies.
 Cache Intelligence also doesn't require you to bring your own storage, because the cache is stored in the Harness-hosted environment, Harness Cloud.

 ## Supported build infrastructures